 Archery is an exercise that requires strong shoulder, upper back and arm muscles.
 Tension is placed on the chest, arms, hand, back and shoulder when drawing an arrow.
 The stronger the person, the more power they can put into their shots.

 The English longbow is considered the most powerful bows of all time.
 It was capable of penetrating steel armour, as demonstrated in the Battle of Crecy.
+This is something you can definitely draw inspiration from when it comes to creating your own fantasy archer.

 Thank you for reading this fantasy archery guide.